 As an analogy, shaver blades are akin to a surgeon’s scalpel, while chipper blades are akin to a serrated knife.

-Most augers that are equipped with shaver blades use two blades, but some chipper-style augers feature only a single blade.
+Most augers that are equipped with shaver blades use two blades but some chipper-style augers feature only a single blade.
 Obviously, two blades cut more quickly.
-But single-bladed augers will save you a little money both in terms of the initial purchase and when you must buy replacement blades.
+But single-bladed augers can save you a little money both in terms of the initial purchase and when you must buy replacement blades.

 Direction of Spin